 The series encourages books that integrate the methodologies of transnational and international history, particularly the use of domestic and international archives; multilingual sources; and the study of the important role played by both state and non-state actors.
 The goal of the United States in the World series is to bring together the best new scholarship that globalizes United States history, thereby enriching and broadening our understanding of United States history.

-Please send inquiries to: Mark Philip Bradley (firstname.lastname@example.org) David C. Engerman (email@example.com), Amy S. Greenberg (firstname.lastname@example.org), and Paul A. Kramer (email@example.com).
+Please send inquiries to: David C. Engerman (firstname.lastname@example.org), Amy S. Greenberg (email@example.com), or Paul A. Kramer (firstname.lastname@example.org).

 Forthcoming volumes in the series include:

-The Arc of Containment: Britain, Malaya, Singapore, and the Rise of American Hegemony in Southeast Asia by Wen-Qing Ngoei
+Arc of Containment: Britain, the United States, and Anticommunism in Southeast Asia by Wen-Qing Ngoei

 The Greek Fire: The Greek Revolution and the Emergence of American Reform Movements by Maureen Santelli